ethereum/consensus-specs/specs/phase0/beacon-chain.md

     finalized_checkpoint: Checkpoint
 ```

 *Note*: In the worst case the size of the state is dominated by the validator registry, i.e. `state.validators` and `state.balances`.
-All other fields combined are at most a few megabytes.
+All other state fields combined are at most a few megabytes.
 The state is deliberately kept small to fit multiple copies in RAM and facilitate fast syncs.

 ### Signed envelopes